Become a Shared Lives carer

 • A short break stay – providing support for a short period, such as giving a family carer a break

-• A short stay after leaving hospital – supporting someone as they recover and regain independence
+• A short stay after leaving hospital – supporting recovery and helping someone regain independence

 Shared Lives carers are paid based on the level of support they provide.